Ballet Magnificat!: Trainee program

 The pre-professional training program began in 1996 with three dancers, and today has grown to three levels at the Jackson base.
 This program feeds dancers into the touring company, and provides training and preparation for work in other ministries and dance companies.
 The program's events company consists of the most advanced level and travels worldwide throughout the year.
 The trainee program is recognized by the U.S. Immigration Service as a vocational school, and draws students from across the U.S. and many foreign countries each year.

-School of the arts
+School of the Arts

-In 1989 the ministry opened a school of the arts in Jackson, which offers dance classes to area students ages 3 through adult.
+In 1989, the ministry opened a School of the Arts in Jackson, which offers dance classes to area students ages 3 through adult.
+The School consists of Lower and Upper schools, with the Lower School designed for ages 3–7 and Upper School for ages 8 and up.
+The School also has its own student companies, Magnificat!
+Youth Ballet and MiniMag!, which regularly perform at local nursing homes, schools, churches, and area events.

 Brazil satellite

 Curitiba, Brazil, became home to the first satellite of Ballet Magnificat! in February 2017, beginning with a professional training program and growing to include a performance company and school of the arts.

+In 2019, Ballet Magnificat! was welcomed by the mayor of Curitiba, Rafeal Greca.
+The dance company was also featured in the Curitiba City Hall news.